nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 # 2.2 - Cloning a snapshot to a new volume and attaching the database

 But restoring the entire database to recover one missing table seems a little heavy-handed.
-Let's try another technique to get the database.
-Let's now clone the snapshot we took in the first activity to a new volume in the server and then attach the database.
+Let's try another technique to restore data from the database.
+In this activity, you will clone the snapshot we took in the first activity to a new volume.
+You will then attach the database files from that new volume to a new databases name.
 This way, our primary database can stay online during the recovery process.

-And since snapshots share the same physical pages inside the array, this operation will not consume any space in the array.
+When you clone a volume and present it to a host, it does not consume space until data starts changing.
+Then each of the changed blocks is tracked and exposed as a performance metric on the FlashArray Web Interface Dashboard and Array Capacity panel.

 ## **Create a New Volume**
 - [ ] Log into the FlashArray Web Interface, and **Click Storage**, **Volumes**.